TT-txt/tinyos/README.md

 ## Code documentation & Standards
 Every single function inside the code has been documented using the [doxygen](https://www.doxygen.nl/index.html) standards.
 You should be able to understand everything thanks to that, and the comments inside the code and the wiki.

 You can find the generated doxygen config file: [dconfig](./dconfig).
 The documentation will be generated with the `doxygen dconfig` command and will appear under the `doc` folder.
+You can find the already compiled pdf [here](./doc/doc.pdf).

 The code has been indented using my personnal standards (sorry), to make it more readeable.